babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 2024-10-30T12:42:29.393259Z     info    Metrics server is starting {"addr": "127.0.0.1:2113"}
 2024-10-30T12:42:29.393278Z     info    RPC server listening    {"address": "127.0.0.1:12582"} 2024-10-30T12:42:29.393363Z     info    EOTS Manager Daemon is fully active!
 EOTS Manager Daemon is fully active!
 ```

 >**Security Tip 🔒**:
 > * `eotsd` holds your private keys which are used for signing
-> * keep it in a separate machine or network segment with enhanced security
+> * operate the daemon in a separate machine or network segment
+>   with enhanced security
-> * only allow access to the RPC server specified by the `RPCListener` port to trusted sources.
-You can edit
+> * only allow access to the RPC server specified by the `RPCListener`
+>   port to trusted sources.
+You can edit the `EOTSManagerAddress` in
-the `EOTSManagerAddress` in the configuration file of the finality provider to
+>   the configuration file of the finality provider to
-reference the address of the machine where `eotsd` is running
+>   reference the address of the machine where `eotsd` is running

 ## 4. Setting up the Finality Provider